ArKade523/prompt-user-mcp/README.md

 - **Windows**: `prompt-mcp-windows-amd64.exe` or `prompt-mcp-windows-arm64.exe`
 - **Linux**: `prompt-mcp-linux-amd64` or `prompt-mcp-linux-arm64`
 - **macOS**: `prompt-mcp-darwin-amd64` or `prompt-mcp-darwin-arm64`
+    - Given macOS's security constraints, you will have to
+        a.
+Make the executable runnable (`chmod +x <executable name>`)
+        b.
+Allow the binary to run through settings > privacy > security
+    - Basically, it might be a little easier to just build and run it yourself. up to you tho

-Extract the archive and run the binary:
+Run the binary:

 ```bash
 # Linux/macOS